by WorldTribune Staff, July 30, 2020

 “This woman is my hero,” Madonna concluded, referring to Dr. Immanuel, who in a viral video of an America’s Frontline Doctors press conference detailed her success using hydroxychloroquine to treat covid patients.

 Instagram first blurred the video and added a “False Information” label, according to multiple reports.
+Buzzoid, a seller of social media services for Instagram, including their latest real likes service, is the source of the first report.

 Instagram then removed Madonna’s post, saying it had been reviewed by “independent fact checkers.”